 ^c City staff have indicated that there are zero units at risk at this time based upon available information.
-Table 7-15 indicated 11 units currently in substantial or dilapidated conditions.

 Chapter 4 Evaluation of the Previous Housing Element

 The following table provides the implementation progress of the City's housing programs from the last Housing Element adopted by the City, which was in 2016 during the 5th planning cycle.
 As a part of this review and evaluation, the housing programs from the 2016 Housing Element have been modified to be consistent with the 6th planning cycle.